-Ararat Charter School stakeholders have always been involved in the decision process of the school.
-To ensure representation of all stakeholders, the school conducts outreach to gain input and participation from its larger school community.
+Ararat Charter School stakeholders have always been involved in the decision-making process of the school.
+To ensure the representation of all stakeholders, the school conducts outreach to gain input and participation from its larger school community through stakeholder surveys.

-Parent Participation: The LCAP was shared with parents during Cappuccino with the Principal, English Learner Advisory Committee, and School Leadership Council meetings, including a Town Hall meeting.
+Parent Participation: The LCAP was shared with parents during Cappuccino with the Principal, English Learner Advisory Committee, and School Leadership Council meetings.
 The purpose of the meetings was to solicit critical feedback.